An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

--When all seven of them will be sold, the curse will have to end.
+-When all nine of them will be sold, the curse will have to end.
 All those who are in possession of a flower, will participate at the grand finale.
 This is how they will meet for the final countdown.

 -Wait a minute, how would they know how and where to meet?